lelutin/puppet-apt/README.md

 You can change what template is used by setting `seedfile_template` to a template path (same as you would pass to the template() function).

-You can also specify the content of the seed via the content parameter instead of using a template, for example:
+You can also specify the content of the seed via the `seedfile_content` parameter instead of using a template, for example:

     apt::package { 'apticron':
       use_seed => true,
-      content  => 'apticron apticron/notification string root@example.com',
+      seedfile_content  => 'apticron apticron/notification string root@example.com',
     }

 To pin a package to a certain release or version, you need to set the `pin`